daandouwe/Thesis/src/README.md

 For the discriminative model:

-- [ ] Incorporate dropout
-- [ ] Enable multilayered LSTMs
+Data:
 - [X] Load *all* sentences from training set
 - [X] Make train/dev/test splits
 - [X] Load pre-trained glove vectors
   * Too many words are not in glove: 7476 when `lower` is used; 9457 when `unked` is used.

+Model:
+- [ ] Incorporate dropout
+- [ ] Enable multilayered LSTMs
+- [ ] Character level embeddings
+  * See how Joost did it.

+Training:
+- [X] Parallel training: multi-cpu training: one loss per cpu.
+  * Haven't tested yet on large machine: lisa is troubled

+Prediction
 - [X] Turn list of transitions into tree
-- [ ] Parallel training: multi-cpu training: one loss per cpu.
-  * Very large speedups!
-Can work on e.g. 16 processors = batches of 16 sentences
-  * Tried but not working: no backprop of loss accross CPUs
 - [ ] Beam search decoding

 For the generative model
+- [ ] Everything